AdobeDocs/analytics-platform.en/help/mobile-app/create-scorecard.md

 ### [!UICONTROL Donut]

 Similar to a pie chart, this visualization shows data as parts of a whole.
 Use a donut graph when comparing percentages of a total.
-For example, let's say you want to see which ad platform contributed to the total number of unique persons:
+For example, you want to see which ad platform contributed to the total number of unique persons:

 ![New movile scorecard showing a Donut visualization](assets/donut-viz.png)